MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-sla-overview.md

 Using the information from these reports, you can identify any shortfalls between your service level objectives and your actual performance.
 This means that you aren't only aware of problems, but also can track the relative business effect of these problems.

-For example, if you've a group of servers running instances of Microsoft Exchange Server, which are critical to your internal e-mail network, you can define a service level objective that states that 95% of the servers must be available at all times.
+For example, if you've a group of servers running instances of Microsoft Exchange Server, which are critical to your internal e-mail network, you can define a service level objective that states that 95% of the servers must always be available.
 Then, you can generate a report that compares the actual availability of those servers against the service level objective.

 You can also create dashboard views to track service level objectives.